ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

   To enable coherent runtime stack checking use the boards CONFIG_ARMV7M_STACKCHECK setting
 ### Antipattern Category
+X
 ### Keyword
 runtime
 ### Note
+This commit does not change any performance-related features.
+Change in runtime stack checking.

 ## Commit #588
 ### Hash